mkalioby/django-batch-sheet/README.md

 ## django-batch-sheet

-Most of the projects we worked on needs a feature to upload data in batch, we always ended up write another code to handle the Excel sheet and where each column shall go in the model, in the latest project we decided to handle it differently and why write a django app that handles this like ModelForm handles models and surprisingly, it worked.
+Most of the projects we worked on needs a feature to upload data in batch, we always ended up writing another code to handle the Excel sheet and where each column shall go in the model(s), in the latest project we decided to handle it differently and that is why we wrote a django app that handles this like ModelForm handles models and surprisingly, it worked.

 ## Features
 * Generate a Sheet from a Django model or a combination of models (through Combined Sheet),